bgroenks96/SimulationBasedInference.jl/README.md

 [docs-dev-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-dev-url]: https://bgroenks96.github.io/SimulationBasedInference.jl/dev/

-`SimulationBasedInference.jl` aims to bring together a variety of different methods for *simulation-based inference* (SBI), i.e. statistical inference with simulator-like models, in the Julia programming language.
+`SimulationBasedInference.jl` aims to bring together a variety of different methods for *simulation-based inference* (SBI), i.e. statistical inference for simulators and dynamical models, in the Julia programming language.
 Although SBI can be applied to both Bayesian and Frequentist inference frameworks, this package focuses on the Bayesian approach.

 Please note that this package is still very much under construction and things may break or change without prior notice.

-If you would like to use this package in your work, please let us know by creating an issue on GitHub or sending an email to [brian.groenke@awi.de](mailto:brian.groenke@awi.de).
+If you would like to use this package in your work, please let us know by creating an issue on GitHub or sending an email to [brian.groenke@pik-potsdam.de](mailto:brian.groenke@pik-potdsam.de).

 ## Introduction
-Simulator-type models are ubiquitous in science and engineering.
+Simulator models are ubiquitous in science and engineering.

 Most simulator-type models require some kind of input, e.g boundary conditions (forcings), physical properties or constants, etc.